-- The daily logbook and the documentation of events during abatement including personal air monitoring data and the disposal manifests signed by the operator of the licensed landfill or disposal facility. - 2.
+- 1. The daily logbook and the documentation of events during abatement including personal air monitoring data and the disposal manifests signed by the operator of the licensed landfill or disposal facility. - 2.
 Gallons of water utilized during the duration of the project (meter and hydrant hook-up required to be supplied by Contractor). - 3.
-Recorded locations of capped utilities and any subsurface obstructions on a record drawing set (depth and location 1-foot).
+Recorded locations of capped utilities and any subsurface obstructions on a record drawing set (depth and location 1-foot). - 4.
+Documentation and tracking of green and sustainable measures implemented during the project.